Please read this Q&A to better understand puppy mill dogs and our policies regarding their adoption. Thanks!

 A: Like any other dog, a puppy mill dog will either see the crate as its safety spot or he or she will never want to be in a cage again.
 If a puppy mill dog likes his or her crate, great!
 If not, one will be able to quickly tell by the whining, scratching and sometimes hypnotized-like head circling the dog will unconsciously perform.

-We recommend that a puppy mill dog be kept in a penned in area within the home (such as in an X-Pen) or sectioned off into a room (like a kitchen or bathroom) with a door or baby gate.
-As the puppy mill dog learns about home life, he or she will be able to branch into other parts of the house at night or when unattended.
+We recommend that a puppy mill dog be kept in a penned in area within the home (such as in an exercise pen) or sectioned off into a room (like a kitchen or bathroom) with a door or baby gate.
+As the puppy mill dog learns about home life, he or she will be able to branch into other parts of the house.

 There are many great resources online, and our staff is always happy to help those interested in adopting a puppy mill dog, including follow up training advice for those who do adopt.
 Adopting a puppy mill dog is one of the most rewarding things an animal lover can do, and the love the puppy mill dog will give back for your kindness is immeasurable.
 Call 717-993-3232 to learn more about adopting a puppy mill dog.